um-pdavila/acs_docs/docs/services/2-transfer.rst

 ------------------------

 To transfer large amounts of data from systems outside the University of Miami, use the gateway server.
-This server supports Globus and SFTP file transfers.
+This server supports SFTP file transfers.
 Users ***must be a member of a project*** to request access to the gateway server.
 E-mail hpc@ccs.miami.edu to request access.